MardokUA/Channels-Flows-student-task/Reamde.md

 Your task is implement search engine, which should work with user's input and understand how and where content should be searched.
 Engine MUST be able to:

-* parse user's input and transform it to the search query
+* parse user's input and transform it to the search [Query]
 * search mechanism should ignore a letter's case
 * by default, matches should be found with **contains** method.
 * recognize special character in the text and modifies search approach: